hbfawaz112/Angular-19/README.md

 7. **Create a Progressive Web App (PWA)**: Make your app installable on devices
 8. **Add Unit Tests**: Improve code reliability with test coverage

-## Conclusion

-This tutorial demonstrated how to build a simple Todo application with Angular 19.
-The app uses localStorage for data persistence and implements all the basic CRUD operations.
-You've learned how to:

-- Set up an Angular 19 project
-- Use standalone components
-- Implement a service with localStorage
-- Create reactive UIs with Observable patterns
-- Handle form inputs and user interactions

-Feel free to expand on this foundation to build more complex applications!